Cortys/comic-backup/README.md

 -----
 You can look at the source code - but basically, it fetches the pixels of the canvas elements that compose to the opened page, puts them together, and then it downloads those again and zips them using zip.js.

-About me, licence
+About, licence
 ----

-The extension is made by SpergLord Enterprises, LLC, the leading provider in fun-based entertainment.
+Project started by SpergLord Enterprises, LLC and continued by other awesome contributors.

-If you have problems with the software/have an idea, add an issue on github via Issues.
+If you have problems with the software/have an idea, add an issue on Github via Issues.

 The code is under GPLv3 licence.
 Code uses JSZip by Stuart Knightley.